Moustafa-AbdElKader/Financials_Market_Segmentation_Analysis/README.md

 ------

-The finincial data used in this project is provided by Microsoft Learn, PowerBI Samples <a href="https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download)https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download/" target="_blank">(Financial Sample)</a>
+The finincial data used in this project is provided by Microsoft Learn, PowerBI Samples [(Financial Sample)](https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download)